OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

     * Geolocation (GPS)
     * Microphone

 The framework also offers common security functions such as cryptography.
-At the time of writing this guide, the current version of Android is 7.1 (Nougat), API level 25.

-The APIs have evolved a lot from the first Android version (September 2008).
-Critical bug fixes and security patches are usually propagated through several earlier versions.
-The oldest Android version supported at the time of writing this guide, is 4.4 (KitKat), API level 19.
+The API specifications change with every new release of Android.
+Critical bug fixes and security patches are usually propagated to earlier versions as well.
+The oldest Android version supported at the time of writing this guide, is 4.4 (KitKat), API level 19, while the current version of Android is 7.1 (Nougat), API level 25.

 Noteworthy API versions are:

-    Android 4.2 Jelly Bean (API 16) in November 2012 (introduction of SELinux) Android 4.3 Jelly Bean (API 18) in July 2013 (SELinux becomes enabled by default) Android 4.4 KitKat (API 19) in October 2013 (several new APIs and ART is introduced) Android 5.0 Lollipop (API 21) in November 2014 (ART by default and many other new features) Android 6.0 Marshmallow (API 23) in October 2015 (many new features and improvements, including granting fine-grained permissions at run time and not all or nothing at installation time)
+- Android 4.2 Jelly Bean (API 16) in November 2012 (introduction of SELinux);
+- Android 4.3 Jelly Bean (API 18) in July 2013 (SELinux becomes enabled by default);
+- Android 4.4 KitKat (API 19) in October 2013 (several new APIs and ART is introduced);
+- Android 5.0 Lollipop (API 21) in November 2014 (ART by default and many other new features);
+- Android 6.0 Marshmallow (API 23) in October 2015 (many new features and improvements, including granting; fine-grained permissions at run time and not all or nothing at installation time);
-    Android 7.0 Nougat (API 24-25) in August 2016 (new JIT compiler on ART) Android 8.0 O (API 26) beta (major security fixes expected)
+- Android 7.0 Nougat (API 24-25) in August 2016 (new JIT compiler on ART);
+- Android 8.0 O (API 26) beta (major security fixes expected).

 Apps can be installed on an Android device from a variety of sources: locally via USB, via Google's official app store (Google Play Store) or from alternative stores.

 #### App Folder Structure